Wick, Caithness: 17th century

 Wick did not escape the turbulence of the Reformation period when, in 1613, the Anglican archdeacon Richard Merchiston of Bower, a graduate of the University of Edinburgh, was brought into Caithness by Bishop Patrick Forbes.
 Merchiston, a zealous iconoclast, angered the Catholic townspeople when he broke up the stone sculpture of St. Fergus, the town's patron saint.
-At first yielding to the city authorities who tried to prevent violence, a band of men nevertheless followed the parson as he returned home in the evening, took him by force, and drowned him in the Wick River.
+At first yielding to the city authorities who tried to prevent violence, a band of men nevertheless are said to have followed the parson as he returned home in the evening, took him by force, and drowned him in the Wick River.
 When questioned about the murder, they alleged that it had been the work of the saint himself, whom they claimed they had seen astride Merchiston, holding his head below the water.
+It should be noted, however, that John Horne, writing in his book of anecdotes about Wick, avers that a letter written by Merchiston with a later date than 1613 "either destroys the entire story or discredits the date of his death."

 In 1680, the last clan battle in Scotland took place 2 mi west of Wick at Altimarlach, involving a dispute between Campbell of Glenorcy and the Sinclairs over the earldom of Caithness.
 The Sinclairs headquartered in Wick, where they became the victims of a cunning stratagem by an agent of Glenorchy, who ordered that a ship loaded with whisky, "the nectar of Caithness", come to ground nearby, presuming the Sinclairs would imbibe the drink in quantity.
 He was not wrong.
 The next morning, weakened by their revels of the night before, the Sinclairs marched out to meet the Campbells and were ambushed at Altimarlach.
 Nearly all the Sinclairs were driven into the river and drowned.

+In 1695, the minutes of the Caithness Presbytery reported that the industries of the town included "shoemaking, glovemaking, lacemaking, candlemaking, snuff making, lintspinning, and weaving, with, of course, building, and joinering."

+At Wick, October 12, 1698, the Presbytery noted that after sorcerers were expelled from Orkney, "sorcery and witchcraft abound[ed] so much" in the parish of Wick that they recommended their banishment from "this town and country."